catcenter/Billarix/README.md

 # SWARM-Agents
-Control and Modelling Codes for Quadcopter: Billatrix
+Control and Modelling Codes for Quadcopter and ground rovers